com-480-data-visualization/AstroTrio/README.md

 #### Why is our approach original?
 - **Dual dataset approach**: We create distinct yet complementary visualizations: one focused on historical data and one on synthetic future scenarios.
 - **Interactive elements**: A dynamic archive of past launches and an engaging representation of future missions.
-- **Educational purpose**: Our goal is to make space exploration more accessible to the public and people interested in space in general
+- **Educational purpose**: Our goal is to make space exploration more accessible to the public and people interested in space in general.

 ## Milestone 2 (18th April, 5pm)